CLAT 2026 Online Registration Open Now: Apply Directly Here

 • For questions about current affairs, recall recent news and events.

-The Common Law Admission Test (CLAT) 2024 presents a critical opportunity for aspiring law students to secure admission to India’s top National Law Universities.
-Candidates can maximise their performance with thorough preparation, strategic time management, and a clear understanding of the exam pattern.
+The Common Law Admission Test (CLAT) 2026 presents a critical opportunity for aspiring law students to secure admission to India’s top National Law Universities.
+Candidates can maximize their performance with thorough preparation, strategic time management, and a clear understanding of the exam pattern.

-Registration has started, and the end date to enroll is 15 OCT 2024.
-Adhering to the application guidelines and keeping up with updates on the official CLAT website will ensure a smooth and successful examination experience.
+Registration has started, and the enrollment deadline is 15 OCT 2026.
+Adhering to the application guidelines and staying updated on the official CLAT website will ensure a smooth and successful examination experience.
 Good luck to all the candidates!

 Complete Your UG/PG Courses Quickly